josmar-crwdstffng/angular/packages/zone.js/STANDARD-APIS.md

 ## UnpatchedEvents

-Sometimes we don't want some `event` to be patched by `zone.js`, we can instruct zone.js to leave these `event` to be unpatched by following settings.
+Sometimes we do not want some `event` to be patched by `zone.js`, we can instruct zone.js to leave these `event` to be unpatched by following settings.

 ```javascript